The Free Dropbox Forms Alternative

 Dropbox Forms has a minimal form builder designed for creating file requests and simple collection forms.
 You add basic fields, set up a description, and share a link.
 There’s no visual editor, no layout control, and limited field types.

-Fomr’s editor is a full visual canvas.
+Fomr’s editor is a visual canvas.
 You drag form fields onto the page, arrange them however you want, and see the final result in real time.
 The editor supports multi-page forms, text blocks, dividers, and 25+ form components.
-It’s designed for building forms that look professional and work the way you need them to.

 Which one is right for you?